OCD Therapist NYC

 Exposure and Response Prevention

 Exposure and Response Prevention gradually exposes to the things that are scary in order to desensitize.
+Desensitization comes from gradually being introduced to the things or experiences which evoke anxiety which is called exposure therapy.
+Also, therapy addresses the behaviors (called compulsions) that worsen OCD.
 In a nutshell, the more you do what you are fearful of, the least scary it becomes.
-To learn more about ERP, click HERE.
+To learn more about ERP and OCD therapy, click HERE.

 Get the Best OCD Treatment and Support in NYC - Contact Brooklyn Mindful Today